AiGentMaster/TixelCheckAndroid/README.md

 ## Recent Fixes

+- Resolved repository declaration conflicts in Gradle files
-- Updated GitHub Actions workflow to use Gradle directly instead of wrapper
+- Updated GitHub Actions workflow to use latest recommended Gradle action
 - Updated Gradle to version 7.2 for better compatibility
 - Simplified build configuration to focus on core functionality
 - Updated Android Gradle Plugin to version 7.0.4